jasondavis/Flattr-auto-submit-for-Hyde/README.md

 	_flattr_button.html

-to you layout skeleton folder.
+to you layout layout/skeleton folder.

 Then you have to add the following variables to your settings file (or just use the one included)